Aarhus University, Denmark, and IZA, Germany

 -

-Torben M. Andersen, November 2021Denmark is often termed a “flexicurity” country with lax employment protection legislation, generous unemployment insurance, and active labor market policies.
-This model is not a safeguard against business cycles, but has coped with the Great Recession and the Covid-19 pandemic, avoiding large increases in long-term and structural unemployment.
-The pandemic has had severe effects due to restrictions and lockdowns, but the recovery and re-openings in late 2020 and spring 2021 have been strong, indicating that the labor market effects are mainly temporary.
-Recent reforms have boosted labor supply and employment.
-Real wage growth has been positive and responded—with some lag—to the developments in unemployment.MoreLess -
+Torben M. Andersen, April 2023Denmark is often highlighted as a “flexicurity” country with lax employment protection legislation, generous unemployment insurance, and active labor market policies.
+This model has coped with the Great Recession and the Covid-19 pandemic, avoiding large increases in long-term and structural unemployment.
+The recovery from Covid-19 alongside re-openings has been swift, so labor market effects were temporary.
+A string of recent reforms has boosted labor supply and employment; although fiscal sustainability is ensured, demographic changes challenge the labor market.
+Real wage growth has been positive and responded—with some lag—to unemployment.MoreLess -

 A flexicurity labor market during recession